remoc/SPUR/README.md

 # SPUR
-Internship at the Departemt of Computer Science in Maynooth University
+Internship at the Department of Computer Science in Maynooth University